The best independent guide to the Algarve

 Albufeira’s main beach on a hot summer’s day

-The following day-trip destinations are further from Carvoeiro, and to visit them a car is need.
+The following destinations are a bit further from Carvoeiro, so a car is essential for these day trips.

-Lagos was historically was a centre for seafaring and exploration.
+Historically, Lagos was a centre for seafaring and exploration.

 The city contains a diverse selection of tourist attractions, including the ornate Igreja de Santo António, the Bandeira fort and the Mercado Municipal.